Xorast/Trinity-Project/README.md

 ## WHO IS THIS WEBSITE FOR ?

-This website aims to achieve two goals :

-   * **Educational :** This project is the second in a list of five projects to develop skills in full stack web development.
-Its goal is to develop skills in the "interactive front end development".
-   * **Professional :**  This project aims to make available a scientific tool to hydrologists from universities as well as private companies.
+This project aims to make available a scientific tool to hydrologists from universities as well as private companies.

 ## FEATURES